 Article 29 of the Basic Law states that “the division of the federal territory into Lander may be revised to ensure that each Land be of a size and capacity to perform its functions effectively.”

 The somewhat complicated provisions regulate that “revisions of the existing division into Lander shall be effected by a federal law, which must be confirmed by referendum.”

-A new delimitation of the federal territory has been discussed since the Federal Republic was founded in 1949 and even before.
+A new delimitation of the federal territory has been discussed since the Federal Republic was founded in 1949.
 Committees and expert commissions advocated a reduction of the number of states.

-Academics (Rutz, Miegel, Ottnad, etc.) and politicians (Doring, Apel, and others) made proposals, some of them far-reaching, for redrawing boundaries, but hardly anything came of these public discussions.
-The richer states sometimes propagate territorial reform as a means to avoid or reduce fiscal transfers.
+Academics (Rutz, Miegel, Ottnad, etc.) and politicians (Doring, Apel, and others) made far-reaching proposals to redraw boundaries, but hardly anything came from these public discussions.
+The richer states sometimes propagate territorial reform to avoid or reduce fiscal transfers.